whatisnuclear/website/_posts/2018-02-19-one-hundred-percent-renewables-is-the-new-antinuclear.md

 all carbon-free sources included, including nuclear.
 You know you can't let your old biases get in the way of a clean-energy future.**

+Indeed, probably the most straightforward way to be pragmatic in this is to support a carbon tax.
+This will lift renewables and nuclear for the right reasons and targets exactly what the problem is, while putting a price on externalities of fossil fuel.
+So let's get a carbon tax going!

 If you don't support nuclear energy, that's fine.
 Just say that you support all carbon-free energy sources except nuclear and that you're confident we can accomplish our climate goals without the single biggest carbon-free energy source in the USA. **Don't euphemize it as 100% renewables.**